NethServer/docs/administrator-manual/en/backup.rst

 - CIFS
 - NFS
 - USB
-- WebDAV (only when used with standard backup)
+- WebDAV (only when used as primary backup)

 Restic
 ^^^^^^